magkopian/php-infinite-multi-level-comments/README.md

 and run `composer install`.

-After installing the comment system move the `Config.template.php` file to `src/classes/Config.php` and add to it your database credentials.
+After installing the comment system move the `Config.template.php` file to `src/classes/Config.php` and add your database credentials to it.

-Finaly use the `sql/inf_comments.sql` to generate the `comment` table in your database.
+After that, use the `sql/inf_comments.sql` to generate the `comment` table in your database.

+Finally, copy the `vendor/magkopian/php-infinite-multi-level-comments/public_html` directory inside the directory you have installed the comment system.

+You can try the comment system by running the demo.php from your browser.